-MY Lifestyle Magazine is fashion, health, beauty, entertainment, travel, and, of course, New York City lifestyle.
+Since its launch MY Lifestyle Magazine has been printed exclusive content about fashion, health, beauty, entertainment, travel, and, everything related with New York City lifestyle.
 It’s high-quality and ready for consumption.

-Full, international distribution/presence in Cali, Colombia (a major fashion capital in South America)
+We have national distribution in Los Angeles and Miami and international in Cali, Colombia (a major fashion capital in South America).

 US online ad spending will post growth well above 20% again this year to reach nearly $40 billion, eMarketer estimates, as the internet continues to prove its worth to advertisers in a tough economic climate.